-10 Best Holiday Events To Attend During The Summer Months
+9 Best Holiday Events To Attend During The Summer Months

-Bonnaroo Music and Arts Festival in Manchester, Tennessee USA (Every June)
+Bonnaroo Music and Arts Festival in Manchester, Tennessee, USA (Every June)

 Montreal International Jazz Festival, Canada (End Of June/Beginning Of July)

-This jazz festival takes place in Montreal and attracts over 2 million people every year.
-It happens sometime around the end of June or the beginning of July.
-In 2022, it was held between June 30th and July 9th, which is roughly the time when it’s held every year.
 This festival attracts over 1,000 jazz musicians every year from all around the world.
-Of course, this event just isn’t about jazz.
+Of course, this event isn’t just about jazz.
 It also has lectures, exhibitions, and seminars as well.
 There’s also a festive street fair where international foods can be sampled.

 Glastonbury Music Festival, England (June)

 This music festival is one of the largest and most well-attended music festivals in the entire world.
 It takes place in late June in the town of Pilton, England.
-It features a diverse lineup of musical acts that range from pop bands all the way to rock and alternative artists.
-There’s also a range of other performances held at this event as well that include art exhibits, circus performances, and theater shows.
-Anyone interested in tickets for this event usually has to buy their tickets in April because they sell out really quickly.
+It features a diverse lineup of musical acts that range from pop bands to rock and alternative artists.

 Oregon Shakespeare Festival, Ashland, Oregon, USA (June to October)